Fair Processing Notice

 How we share your personal information

 We will only share your information with third parties with your consent, but there are occasions where we are required to share your information without your consent due to legal reasons.
 We may seek your consent directly, or may obtain it by telling you about how your information may be used at the time you provide information or enter into a contract (e.g. sign a tenancy agreement) with us.
+Additionally, we may share your name and email address with SurveyMonkey for research purposes; to opt out of such emails, please see ‘Withdrawing your consent’ below.

 Our legal obligations